RiiaC/SEAD_structure_Obsidian/content/Radiocarbon Data mapping/index.md

 date created: Monday, September 22nd 2025, 2:09:42 pm
 title: Radiocarbon Data mapping
 ---
+# Welcome to The Raidocarbon Data Mapping section of this web page
 >[!info] This folder contains information pertaining to the ongoing mapping of the Radiocarbon data set to the SEAD database structure.

 The mapping is being undertaken in a spreadsheet called radiocarbon_Glykou_etal_2021_input.xlsx, and this folder contains one file for each of the columns in the first tab (**a1_radiocarbon_data tab**) of that spreadsheet.
-# The mapped SEAD tables used for this dataset
+## The mapped SEAD tables used for this dataset
 Here follows a list of the SEAD tables to which these columns have been mapped, so far, with links to their mapping notes:

 - [[0.
 Datset#datasets]]